stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

     end
 end

-rack.onUnload = function()
+rack.onSave = function()
     return config
 end
 ```

 Timing notes:

-- On a patch save, the module snapshots the config by running `onUnload()`
+- On a patch save, the module snapshots the config by running `onSave()`
-  synchronously on the GUI thread **without** tearing the script down — the
+  synchronously on the GUI thread, without touching `onUnload()` or tearing
-  script keeps running and the return value reflects live state (e.g. the
+  the script down — the script keeps running and the return value reflects
-  latest context-menu setting).
-Messages `onUnload()` sends during this
+  live state (e.g. the latest context-menu setting).
+Because `onSave()` must
-  capture are **discarded**: saving has no audible side effects.
+  be side-effect-free, it may be called on every save (including the
+  periodic autosave) with no audible effect; any messages it sends anyway are
+  **discarded**.
 - When the script is actually replaced, the module reset, or the module
-  removed, `onUnload()` runs again as a real teardown and this time its
+  removed, `rack.onUnload()` runs as a real teardown and its messages (e.g.
-  messages (e.g. an all-notes-off) **are** delivered.
-Since the same hook
-  serves both purposes, it should be safe to call multiple times — keep any
+  an all-notes-off) **are** delivered — but its return value, even if
+  present, is never persisted. `onUnload()` can run more than once over a
+  script's lifetime (e.g. on module reset followed by removal), so keep any
   side effects idempotent rather than assuming it runs exactly once.
 - The persisted config is only written when Rack serializes the module
   (`dataToJson()`, i.e. on patch save); replacing/removing the module or